Regulations governing the forex broker license in Seychelles

 1. Corporate Taxation

-• Standard Corporate Tax Rate sourced in Seychelles: The corporate tax rate in Seychelles is 25% on taxable income.
+• Standard Corporate Tax Rate sourced in Seychelles: The corporate tax rate in Seychelles is 25% of taxable income.
 This rate applies to all income generated from forex trading activities, including profits from trading operations, commissions, and other related income generated in Seychelles.

 • Exemptions and Incentives: Seychelles offers various tax exemptions and incentives to encourage investment and economic development.
 These may include tax holidays for specific sectors or activities, reduced rates for certain types of income, and exemptions from withholding tax on dividends, interest, and royalties paid to non-residents.